The OSI 7 Layer Model

 The Transport Layer is a true source-to-destination or end-to-end layer.
 In other words, a program on the source machine carries on a conversation with a similar program on the destination machine, using the message headers and control messages.

 The Network Layer is concerned with controlling the operation of the subnet.
 A key design issue is determining how packets are routed from source to destination.
 Routes could be based on static tables that are "wired into" the network and rarely changed.
-They could also be determined at the start of each conversation, for example a terminal session.
+They could also be determined at the start of each conversation, for example, a terminal session.
 Finally, they could be highly dynamic, being determined anew for each packet, to reflect the current network load.

 Data Link Layer

 The main task of the Data Link Layer is to take a raw transmission facility and transform it into a line that appears free of transmission errors in the network layer.
 It accomplishes this task by having the sender break the input data up into data frames (typically a few hundred bytes), transmit the frames sequentially, and process the acknowledgement frames sent back by the receiver.
-Since the physical layer merely accepts and transmits a stream of bits without any regard to meaning of structure, it is up to the data link layer to create and recognize frame boundaries.
+Since the physical layer merely accepts and transmits a stream of bits without any regard to the meaning of structure, it is up to the data link layer to create and recognise frame boundaries.
 This can be accomplished by attaching special bit patterns to the beginning and end of the frame.
 If there is a chance that these bit patterns might occur in the data, special care must be taken to avoid confusion.

 The Physical Later

-The Physical Later is concerned with transmitting raw bits over a communication channel.
+The Physical Layer is concerned with transmitting raw bits over a communication channel.
 The design issues have to do with making sure that when one side sends a 1 bit, it is received by the other side as a 1 bit, not as a 0 bit.
 Typical questions here are how many volts should be used to represent a 1 and how many for a 0, how many microseconds a bit lasts, whether transmission may proceed simultaneously in both directions, how the initial connection is established and how it is torn down when both sides are finished, and how many pins the network connector has and what each pin is used for.
 The design issues here deal largely with mechanical, electrical, and procedural interfaces, and the physical transmission medium, which lies below the physical layer.
 Physical layer design can properly be considered to be within the domain of the electrical engineer.